 two brothers, he lived in West Virginia and 106

 South Second Street in Martins Ferry, Ohio.
-He left
+He

-school after completing grammar school to go to
+left school after completing grammar school to go to

 work.
-His mother passed away
+His mother passed away when he was

 Howard was inducted into the U.S. Army on January 23, 1941, at Fort Hayes in Columbus, Ohio.
 He was sent to Ft.
 Knox, Kentucky, for basic training and assigned to C Company, 192nd Tank Battalion which had been a Ohio National Guard tank company from Port Clinton.